PopularPays/handbook/Benefits and Perks/Two-Year Tickets Anywhere.md

-# Two-Year Tickets Anywhere
+# Two-Year, Two Weeks

-After 2 years of working at Pop Pays, we gift our teammates two plane tickets anywhere in the world.
-To make it fair for all, we do this in the way of granting $1,750 towards any travel expense, so if you prefer to take your family to a local spot, you can do that as well.
+After 2 years of working at Pop Pays, we got in the habit of gifting our teammates two plane tickets anywhere in the world as a celebration for their hard work and an encouragement to take some time off to explore.

-The main goal is to celebrate our teammates, to give them a chance to explore the world at large, and to bring back new perspectives to the team when they return.
-The world is only getting more global.
+To make it fair for all, we now do this in the way of granting two weeks of paid leave and $1,750 towards any experience, so whether you prefer to visit a new continent, take your family to a local spot, try a cooking class or yoga retreat– or just have a "staycation"- this is time for our teammates to relax and explore.

-Please give your manager at least 1 month of notice before taking your trip, and submit your receipts for the travel via Expensify.
+Hopefully we all come back from our time off with new perspectives; we encourage you to take some photos and share your experience with us.

-Your $1,750 travel retainer can cover things like hotels and food, and if there's a balance remaining when you get back, you will be bonused out 1/2 of the remainder (with the company keeping the other 1/2).
+Please give your manager at least 1 month of notice before taking your trip, and try to plan it around what works best for your individual team.